KeeMeng/MKB-Syntax-Highlighting/README.md

 ## Introduction:

 This package was made to help coding for Macro Keybind Mod easier.
 To help you, I made auto complete to suggest possible actions and variable to you, and if you hover over the keywords, you can see a description and example of the command, which was taken from https://beta.mkb.gorlem.ml/api/docs.
 (Thanks Gorlem!)
 It also has an indenter made by Federal, with a fancy indent function too!
 After making your code, you can also use a linter to find possible bugs, such as missing brackets.
-To personalize this package, go to the Edit > MKB menu at the top of Sublime Text 3, and modify `Package Settings`.
+To personalize this package, go to the Context Menu or `Edit` > `MKB` menu at the top of Sublime Text 3, and modify `Package Settings`.

 Brief description of the files in the package include:
 ```